Labor Notes: History

 Labor Notes was launched as an attempt to help further those linkages, following the Bituminous Coal Strike of 1977–1978 and the wide-scale cross-union solidarity and energy it produced.
 The hope was that these reform efforts would strengthen and consolidate the more widespread waves of union militancy found earlier in the decade.
-Headlines in the first year of Labor Notes had themes like, "Teamster Steelhaulers Show Muscle in Three Week Wildcat Strike".
+Headlines in the first year of Labor Notes had themes like, "Teamster Steelhaulers Show Muscle in Three-Week Wildcat Strike".

-The Reagan-era rollbacks on labor law protections put the labor movement on the defensive.
+The Reagan-era rollbacks on labor law protections were followed by a period of decline for unions.
 Fledgling rank-and-file groups and Labor Notes began to refocus on how labor leaders seemed incapable of addressing the free fall for unions and working people in this decade.
 As the fight against the employers’ offensive gathered force, Labor Notes provided information and arguments over concessions.
-In 1982, the first Labor Notes conference — Organizing Against Concessions — attracted hundreds of activists.
+In 1982, the first Labor Notes conference—Organizing Against Concessions—attracted hundreds of activists.
 Shortly after, in 1983, Labor Notes published one of its first books, Concessions and How to Beat Them by Jane Slaughter.

-Though these trends continued in the 1990s, there were also seen some signs of hope for labor.
+Though anti-labor trends continued in the 1990s, labor also encountered signs of hope.
 The AFL-CIO’s leadership changed hands and the federation began devoting more resources to organizing new members, including Latino and other immigrant workers that the labor movement had traditionally ignored.
-Reformers briefly took control of the Teamsters union and led the 1997 strike at UPS, one of the largest and most successful strikes in recent memory.
+Reformers briefly took control of the Teamsters union and led the 1997 strike at UPS, a major work stoppage that secured a favorable contract for workers.
 Throughout the 1990s, Labor Notes focused on issues like cross-border organizing and free trade.
 Labor Notes came out strongly against the North American Free Trade Agreement (NAFTA), publishing Unions and Free Trade by Kim Moody and Mary McGinn in 1992.

 The year 2000 saw the flowering of the Global Justice Movement at massive protests against corporate globalization in Seattle, Quebec, and around the world.
 Labor Notes participated in many of these events and supported the union members and global justice activists who formed alliances with these movements.
 At the same time, Labor Notes was supporting the union victories of the Charleston Five longshore workers and telecommunications workers at Verizon.

 In the immediate aftermath of the September 11, 2001 attacks, Labor Notes reported on the massive public employee strike in Minnesota, where workers defied those who called them unpatriotic for striking, demanded a fair contract, and won.
 As immigrant workers centers grew as new forms of worker self-organization, Labor Notes reported on them and brought together the leaders of those centers to share views at its bi-annual conference.
 More recently, Labor Notes reported on the massive immigrant demonstrations for immigrant rights and covered the development of U.S. Labor Against the War.